upala-digital-identity/db/README.md

 Request params:
 userID - Upala user ID
-groups - array of groups addresses trusted by the DApp that sends the request
+groups - array of groups addresses trusted by the DApp that sends the request For multipassport: number of best scores - how many best scores should be retrieved start from - multipasport may request scores from posittion 10 to 20 when user presses "more" button.

 Returns:
 Returns array of 10 best finalScores.
 Where finalScore = baseScore * score.